Tsebo200/ShieldMe/README.md

 * I mostly enjoyed making UX decisions and implementing it into the project.
 * Learning to send data to MongoDB
 * CRUD functionality working -->
+I think it was a good decision to start off the project with Trip, Timer and Puzzle screen

+I was worried when I got Drag & Drop as the inpiration card although I am glad I got the Drag and Drop and that was thanks to researching a lot during creation of the Project Pitch and that made me feel at ease and helped me plan how to make it functional

+Once I got the Create and Read from Firebase I was excited and this occured when trips are being recored and reading them into the react native chart kit

+Once the persistence was working I felt like this is comming up as an actually app

 #### Challenges
 <!-- stipulated the challenges you faced with the project and why you think you faced it or how you think you'll solve it (if not solved) -->

 <!-- * I kept getting a 500 internal error due to the multer middleware -->
+I still want to add Notifactions as I found a struggle initially so I switched gears and updated ETA dirrectly within Dashoard View

 #### Above And Beyond